xoseperez/the-things-stack-docker/README.md

 ![The Things Stack CE for Raspberry Pi](https://raw.githubusercontent.com/xoseperez/the-things-stack-docker/master/resources/logo_small.png)

+## Introduction

-This project deploys the The Things Stack LoRaWAN Network Server (Open Source Edition) on a Raspberry Pi or equivalent SBC using docker.
+This project deploys the The Things Stack LoRaWAN Network Server (Open Source Edition) on a PC, a Raspberry Pi or equivalent SBC using docker.

-The initial script performs a series of tasks, prior to boot the service.
-These tasks are:
+Main features:

+* Support for AMD64 (x86_64), ARMv8 and ARMv7 architectures.
-* Build a configuration file based on environment variables
+* Automatically creates a configuration file based on environment variables
 * Create a self signed certificate
 * Configure the identity database
   * Initialize it